-13.4.2 Setup
+10.4 Setup

 A plain text configuration file is needed to get started.
-The recommended way to create this configuration file is via the create\config command, available in dct-toolkit.
+The recommended way to create this configuration file is via the create_config command, available in dct-toolkit.

-For creating a typical configuration with only the required properties, use the following command:
+For creating a typical configuration with only the required properties, the following command can be used: